benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q027-2.png)

-Property tags {1} and {2} equal to two nicknames that satisfy the value-conditions.
-Multiple 'value' extractions for the same property are guaranteed to represent different values.
-Hence, {1} and {2} represent two different values of the 'nicknames' property.
+value [1] and value [2] represent two different values of the multivalued property 'nicknames'.
+Hence, property tags {1} and {2} equal to two nicknames that satisfy the value-conditions.

 If there were no value-conditions in the pattern above - valid assignments would include only persons having at least 2 nicknames.